A Whidbey Island Vacation

 Where to Stay?

 This upscale waterfront inn is ideally located in Langley, and is one of the top hotels in the world, according to Travel + Leisure.
-Owners Paul and Pam Schell were inspired to build this beautiful inn on a bluff overlooking the water, and add, “There is the deep peace of watching water and the natural patience of island life that always sends us back to the city renewed.”
+Paul and Pam Schell were inspired to build this beautiful inn on a bluff overlooking the water.
+Pam shared with us, “There is the deep peace of watching water and the natural patience of island life that always sends guests back to the city renewed.”

 With 28 guestrooms, cottages and master suites with epic 180-degree waterfront views.
 Guests enjoy these views from their private decks, and living room with fireplaces, and jetted tubs facing the water.